Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

-i.e., the worst case row-wise difference between any two rows of each matricization of $\mathcal{S}$. \citet{han_exact_2021} explicitly consider settings where $\mathcal{S}$ is rank degenerate; however, if one further assumes that $\mathcal{S}$ is rank $(r_1,r_2,r_3)$, then it is straightforward to check that both $\widetilde{\Delta}$ and $\Delta$ coincide up to a factor of the condition number, since
+i.e., the worst case row-wise difference between any two rows of each matricization of $\mathcal{S}$.
+If one further assumes that $\mathcal{S}$ is rank $(r_1,r_2,r_3)$, then it is straightforward to check that both $\widetilde{\Delta}$ and $\Delta$ coincide up to a factor of the condition number. \citet{han_exact_2021} demonstrate that the condition $\frac{\Delta^2}{\sigma^2} \gtrsim \frac{1}{p^{3/2}}$ is required to obtain perfect cluster recovery in polynomial time if the number of cluster centroids is assumed constant and $p_k \asymp p$.
+In contrast, our condition is slightly stronger by a factor of $\kappa^2 \log(p)$; however, our model permits mixed memberships, which is in general a more challenging estimation problem due to the ``continuous'' structure in the model.